 Which ever of those three he is - one of the three IS him !"

-Charles and Mary Ellen Sheppard lived with their family at 68 Aston Street, Wem, Shropshire.
+Charles and Mary Ellen (Fisher) Sheppard lived with their family at 68 Aston Street, Wem, Shropshire.

-In 1911, Charles was 58 years old and had already been discharged from the military, as he was described in the Census of that year as an army pensioner and coal merchant.
+In 1911, Charles was 58 years old and had already been discharged from the military.
+As head of the household, he was described in the Census of that year as an army pensioner and coal merchant.
 His 18 year old son Charles Alec worked with him in the coal business.
 Both of the daughters, Ivy and Nellie, then 23 and 20 respectively, were unmarried and lived with them in the family home.
-Ivy was an elementary school teacher, Nell was described as a 'domestic' - she took care of the home, and their eldest son, Cyril, was no longer living with them.
+Ivy was an elementary school teacher, Nell was described as a 'domestic' - she took care of the home.
+Their eldest son, Cyril, was no longer living with them.

-We have ascertained that he had followed in his father's footsteps and had started a career in the military.
+We have ascertained that Cyril had followed in his father's footsteps and had started a career in the military.

 In 1935, Charles was honoured to receive this prestigious invitation to an event that would no doubt be the crowning highlight of his life in the military for the eighty-two year old veteran and his family:

-This was indeed a grand occasion and honour for Charles, as when new Colours were presented to the 2nd Battalion KSLI by H..R.H.
-The Duke of York (Prince George - soon to be George VI) in 1935, he handed them to RSM Sheppard.
+When the new Colours were presented to the 2nd Battalion KSLI by H.R.H.
+The Duke of York (Prince Albert, (Albert Frederick Arthur George - soon to be George VI) in 1935, he handed them to RSM Sheppard.
+This was indeed a grand occasion and honour for Charles.

-Unfortunately, the Curator of the Shropshire Regimental Museum has informed us that there is no photo of that part of the cermemony.
+Unfortunately, the Curator of the Shropshire Regimental Museum has informed us that there is no photo of that part of the ceremony.